-Withdrawal, Academic Leave of Absence and Readmission
+Withdrawal and Readmission

 Students who believe they should withdraw from Augustana must confer with the Dean of Students Office relative to 1) the implications and advisability of leaving Augustana; 2) the procedures to be followed; and 3) returning to Augustana at some future time if appropriate.
 A student who exits the University and bypasses the procedures listed above will receive grades of F, and will be ineligible for the customary adjustment on education fees.